 Cooks perfectly.
 Does not require you to babysit the meat.
 You can set your temps and leave it to cook.
 Even heat.
 Comes with 3/8-inch quick disconnect.
 Quality construction.
 Easy to clean.
 Enameled cast iron cooking grates.
-Also comes in four-burner and six-burner options.
+Also comes in 4-burner and 6-burner options.

 Requires assembly.
 Grease catch not included.